 It is clear now that the solutions must be cone geodesics from $p$ to the intersection of $E^+(p) \cap $Im$(\gamma)$, when non-empty.
 The existence of such a geodesic depends on the global structure of $\C$.
 In case that $\C$ is causally simple (in particular, when globally hyperbolic) and $\alpha$ continuosly inextendible towards the infimum of its parameter, such a geodesic will exist if and only if $\alpha$ contains at least one point in $J^+(p)$ and one $M\setminus I^+(p)$, as this forces the existence of a first point in $E^+(p) \cap $Im$(\gamma)$.

-If $\C$ is a SSTK structure\footnote{The following assertions can be extended to Finsler SSTK spacetimes, taking into account footnote \ref{foot_stationary}.} then its whole causality is encoded in a wind Finsler structure $\Sigma$ on a slice $S=\{t=0\}$ through $p$ of its time $t$.
+If $\C$ is a SSTK structure\footnote{The following assertions could be extended to Finsler SSTK spacetimes, taking into account footnote \ref{foot_stationary}.} then its whole causality is encoded in a wind Finsler structure $\Sigma$ on a slice $S=\{t=0\}$ through $p$.
 Thus, the general conditions which ensure causal simplicity or global hyperbolicity for $\C$ can be expressed accurately in terms of $\Sigma$ as explained in \S \ref{s5_2}.
 If $\alpha$ is an integral curve of the Killing vector field $K$ intersecting $S$ at a point $q$, then the existence of Zermelo solutions is equivalent to the existence of minimizing geodesics $\rho$ for the wind Finsler structure from $p$ to $q$.
-If, additionally, $\alpha$ is parametrized by the time $t$, then the arrival times is the length of $\rho$.
-In case that the SSTK is a Finsler standard stationary spacetime, the wind Finsler structure $\Sigma$ becomes just a Finsler metric and $\rho$ a usual geodesic.
+If, additionally, $\alpha$ is parametrized by the time $t$, then the arrival time is the wind Finsler length of $\rho$.
+In case that the SSTK is a standard stationary spacetime, the wind Finsler structure $\Sigma$ becomes just a Randers metric and $\rho$ is a usual geodesic.
 Moreover, as the integral curves of $K$ are timelike, the Fermat principle holds with no restriction about orthogonality at the arrival point in $\alpha$.
 From the geometric viewpoint, this generalizes widely the previous study by Perlick about the stationary case in \cite{P90b}, where the possibility of a reduction in one dimension less for Fermat principle considered.